Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 April 1987

-• Day trip to Scarborough in September advertised for members to take part in their 6 mile road race.
+• Day trip to Scarborough in September advertised for members to take part in the 6-mile road race

-• An amusing article in the newsletter covering many associated running topics, issues in life that most folks in their pre running days wouldn’t be concerned with. ie:
+• An amusing article in the newsletter covering many associated running topics, issues in life that most folks in their pre-running days wouldn’t be concerned with:

-• The increasing standards of Junior Striders, who poke fun at their ‘ elderly ‘ club members.
+• The increasing standards of Junior Striders, who poke fun at their “elderly” club colleagues

-• The obsession of training, deemed not to be good for anybody !
+• The obsession with training, deemed not to be good for anybody!

-• Avoiding first aid support by over enthusiastic St John’s staff.
+• Avoiding first aid support from over-enthusiastic St John’s Ambulance staff

-• The best dressed club in S.Yorks, attired in kit which is useless on a cold, rainy and miserable
+• The best-dressed club in South Yorkshire, attired in kit which is useless on a cold, rainy and miserable January day!

-• Shorts are too short, should be ex Army & Navy stores, ex rugby union and fit 4 inches below the knees.
+• Shorts are too short, they should be ex Army & Navy stores or ex rugby union and fit 4 inches below the knees

 • The choice of bin liners prior to the start of races is appalling.
 Liners still with waste food attached and no coloured designs.